At the Hebrew University of Jerusalem for the academic year 2021-22

 Besides my PhD research, I collaborated as doctoral researcher to the ERC Project ‘Memory of Empire: the Post-Imperial Historiography of Late Antiquity’, contributing to the edition of Syriac fragmentary historians and to the Syriac and Jewish sections of the ‘Clavis Historicorum Tardae Antiquitatis’ (ed.
 L. Van Hoof and P. Van Nuffelen).

-Currently I am Post-doctoral researcher in the FWO Project ‘Re-assembling the past.
+From 2018 to 2021 I was Post-doctoral researcher in the FWO Project ‘Re-assembling the past.
 Dionysius of Tel-Mahre, early Syriac historiography, and its Byzantine and Arab context (582-842).’

 My research focuses on the history of the Late Antique and Medieval Middle East, with a particular interest for Syriac Christianity and its relations with Byzantium and Islam, Late antique historiography and codicology, including excerpt collections in transcultural comparison.